Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

 If you notice any issues arise, don’t wait to find out what’s going on, do so as soon as possible.
 Even though your “check engine” light may illuminate, there’s also the chance it may not.
 So, don’t rely on only this – knowing how to recognize the signs of a failing neutral safety switch could literally save your life!

 Replacing a faulty one yourself is possible – however, if you have any uncertainty about doing so or just don’t have the time to work on this yourself, consult a mechanic.
-This is especially true if you have a brand new vehicle or a luxury one, as these are generally more complicated to deal with, and you certainly don’t want to ruin anything.
+This is especially true if you have a brand-new vehicle or a luxury one, as these are generally more complicated to deal with, and you certainly don’t want to ruin anything.

-Now that you know what it is, why it’s important for you and what you need to do in case it gets faulty, happy driving!
+Now that you know what it is, why it’s important for you, and what you need to do in case it gets faulty, happy driving!